anikush-yes/AutomationExercise_API_Testing/README.md

 ______________________________________________________________________________________________________________________________________________
 ## 👓 Overview

-This project focuses on testing the API of https://automationexercise.com/, an online platform for practicing API automation testing.
-Created an automated Postman test collection, tested it manually in **Postman**, and integrated **Newman** with **GitHub Actions** to execute the tests in **CI pipeline**, ensuring continuous API quality and reliability.
+This project focuses on testing the API of https://automationexercise.com/, an online platform for practicing API testing.
+Created a Postman test collection, tested it manually in **Postman**, and integrated **Newman** with **GitHub Actions** to execute the tests in **CI pipeline**, ensuring continuous API quality and reliability.
 ***

 ### 🏁 Getting Started